SMART: Self-Aware Agent for Tool Overuse Mitigation: Related Work

 \section{Related Work}

-\paragraph{LM Knowledge Boundary.} Recent studies highlight that while LMs excel at standard tasks, they struggle to recognize and acknowledge the limits of their knowledge~\cite{yin2023large, kadavath2022language}.
+\paragraph{LM Knowledge Boundary.} Recent studies highlight that while LMs excel at standard tasks, they struggle to recognize and acknowledge the limits of their knowledge~\cite{yin2023large, qian2023merge, kadavath2022language}.
 To address this gap, the concept of knowledge boundary has been introduced to define the limits of knowledge in LLMs~\cite{li2024knowledge, amayuelas2023knowledge}.
 Building on this, some research evaluates LMs' self-awareness of their knowledge boundary through verbal probing~\citep{kadavath2022language} and fine-grained benchmarks~\citep{yin2024benchmarking}, enabling LMs to determine whether a question is answerable.
 Other work focuses on mitigating hallucinations arising from the model’s unawareness of its limits through data augmentation~\cite{chen2023gotta,chen-etal-2024-minprompt}, retrieval augmentation~\cite{ren2023investigating}, and confidence calibration~\citep{xue2024ualign}.
 Additionally, \citet{chen2024teaching} and \citet{zhang2024r} trained LLMs to express their knowledge boundaries, enabling them to answer known questions and admit ignorance for unknown ones.
-Our work aligns with these studies but focuses on enhancing agents' awareness of their knowledge boundaries to enable wiser tool use and more efficient task handling.
+Recently, reinforcement learning has been increasingly explored as a means to help models recognize their knowledge boundaries to guide more efficient decisions~\citep{qian2025toolrl, wang2025otc}.
+Our work aligns with these studies and focuses on enhancing agents' awareness for wiser tool use.